wildenthal/ardanlabs-service/README.md

 Currently includes a single service set up to run in a Kubernetes cluster using Kind.
 The original code is from the course, with some modifications:
  - Podman is used instead of Docker
- - OTEL is used for tracing
+ - OTEL is used for tracing and visualized with Jaeger
- - Dependencies are simplified in favor of the standard library
+ - Simplified abstractions where direct approaches felt more appropriate

 ## Getting Started